Bruno Perreau

-Bruno Perreau (PhD, Paris I Sorbonne) is the Cynthia L. Reed Professor of French Studies at the Massachusetts Institute of Technology.
-He is also Non-Resident Faculty at the Center for European Studies, Harvard.
+Bruno Perreau (PhD, Paris I Sorbonne; born December 15, 1976) is the Cynthia L. Reed Professor of French Studies at the Massachusetts Institute of Technology.
+He is also Faculty Associate at the Minda de Gunzburg Center for European Studies, Harvard University.

+Perreau is founder and director of MIT's French+ Initiative, which "gathers scholars working across the humanities and social sciences, whose research and teaching centre on the French and francophone cultures and societies."
+The French+ Initiative joined the “Center of Excellence in French Studies” network in 2022.

-Perreau taught political science, law, and gender studies at Sciences Po, where he opened with Françoise Gaspard the first undergraduate course on LGBT politics.
-Perreau has been a member of the Institute for Advanced Study (Princeton), a Newton fellow in sociology and a Jesus College research associate at the University of Cambridge, and, more recently, a fellow at Stanford Humanities Center.
-He is currently Burkhardt Fellow at the Center for Advanced Study in the Behavioral Sciences, Stanford, and a visiting scholar in the department of comparative literature at UC Berkeley.
+Perreau taught political science, law, and gender studies at Sciences Po, where he opened with Françoise Gaspard the first undergraduate course on LGBT politics in France.
+He contributed to the university's affirmative action program and set a new system of academic advising for international students.

+Perreau was a member of the Princeton Institute for Advanced Study, a Newton fellow in sociology and a Jesus College research associate at the University of Cambridge, and more recently a fellow at Stanford Humanities Center.
+He was also a Burkhardt fellow at the Stanford Center for Advanced Study in the Behavioral Sciences, and a visiting scholar in the department of comparative literature at the University of California, Berkeley.

-At the intersection of the humanities and the social sciences, Perreau's research investigates how the law is manufactured in contemporary Western societies.
-How are juridical categories instituted and, once they are, why do they seem so obvious?
-While the law is often thought of as nothing more than a technique, Perreau explores its social, political, and aesthetic foundations: what conditions have to be in place for a policy to be successful and become law?
+Intersecting the humanities and the social sciences, Perreau's work covers how the law is manufactured in contemporary Western societies.
+How are juridical categories instituted, and once they are, why do they seem so obvious?
+While the law is often thought of as nothing more than a technique, Perreau explores its social, political and aesthetic foundations: what conditions have to be in place for a policy to be successful and become law?
 His work shows that “nature” is one of the main registers undergirding the manufacture of law in contemporary Western societies.
-Perreau maintains that our relation to community, a relation commonly designated as “culture,” is understood as if it were a “second nature.”
-Starting with an epistemological line of enquiry, Perreau's research has very concrete repercussions.
-He asks how have our daily lives been marked by this imaginary construction of nature, whether in terms of our nationality, our relations to family, our social tastes, or our identities?
+Perreau maintains that our relationship with the community, a relationship commonly designated as “culture,” is understood as if it were a “second nature.”
+Perreau's research often starts with an epistemological line of inquiry.
+He asks how our daily lives have been marked by this construct of nature, whether in terms of our nationality, our relations to family, our social tastes, or our identities?